 Like many SaaS businesses, you're losing hundreds to thousands of dollars each month to failed payment.
 Dollars you need to grow your business and pay salaries.
-Recover those failed payments with Just Dunning and have that money work for you.
+Recover those failed payments the simple and effective way with Just Dunning.

 A fully automated way to reduce your churn.
 Just Dunning links directly to your Stripe account to notify and recover your failed payments.
 Failed payment notification is sent from your email address, your wording, your logo.